Great Western Main Line: Infrastructure

-Between London and Didcot there are four tracks, two for each direction.
+There are four tracks between London and Didcot, two in each direction.
 The main lines are mostly used by the faster trains and are on the south side of the route.
 The relief lines on the north side are used for slower services and those that call at all stations, as only London Paddington, Slough, Maidenhead, Twyford, Reading and Didcot Parkway stations have platforms on the main lines (although a few others have main line platforms that can be used in an emergency).
 Between Didcot and Royal Wootton Bassett, a series of passing loops allow fast trains to overtake slower ones.
 This section is signalled for bi-directional running on each line but this facility is usually only used during engineering working or when there is significant disruption to traffic in one direction.

-The summit of the line is at Swindon, and falls away in each direction: Swindon is 270 ft above Paddington, and 292 ft above Bristol Temple Meads.
-The maximum gradient between Paddington and Didcot is 1 in 1320 (0.75 ‰ or 0.075%); between Didcot and Swindon it is 1 in 660 (1.5 ‰ or 0.15%) but west of Swindon, gradients as steep as 1 in 100 (10 ‰ or 1%) are found in places, such as Box Tunnel and to the east of Dauntsey.
+The summit of the line is at Swindon and falls away in each direction: Swindon is 270 ft above Paddington and 292 ft above Bristol Temple Meads.
+The maximum gradient between Paddington and Didcot is 1 in 1320 (0.75 ‰ or 0.075%); between Didcot and Swindon it is 1 in 660 (1.5 ‰ or 0.15%), but west of Swindon, gradients as steep as 1 in 100 (10 ‰ or 1%) are found in places, such as Box Tunnel and to the east of Dauntsey.

 The line is electrified between Paddington and Langley Burrell (just east of Chippenham) using 25 kV AC overhead supply lines; the Reading to Taunton line (as far as Newbury) and the South Wales Main Line (as far as Cardiff Central) are also electrified.

 The line speed is 125 mph.
 The relief lines from Paddington to Didcot are limited to 90 mph as far as Reading, and then 100 mph to Didcot.
 Lower restrictions apply at various locations.
 The line is one of two Network Rail-owned lines equipped with the Automatic Train Protection (ATP) system, the other being the Chiltern Main Line.